ANR-kamoulox/qsketch/README.md

 # qsketch

-test
+Utilitary package for sketching datasets with quantiles of random projections

-Sketching datasets with quantiles of random projections
+Used by the sketchDNN and sketch MCMC packages, that minimize Sliced Wasserstein distance between output and target datasets